-Exclusive: Philadelphia refinery to seek closure after fire - sources
+Exclusive: Philadelphia Energy Solutions seeks to permanently shut oil refinery - sources

 A spokesperson for Philadelphia Energy Solutions on Tuesday night declined to comment on the potential closure and layoffs.

-The 335,000 barrel-per-day complex, located in a densely populated area in the southern part of the city, erupted in flames in the early hours on Friday, in a series of explosions that could be heard miles away.
+The 335,000 barrel-per-day (bpd) complex, located in a densely populated area in the southern part of the city, erupted in flames in the early hours on Friday, in a series of explosions that could be heard miles away.

+The cause of the fire was unknown as of Tuesday, though city fire officials said it started in a butane vat around 4 a.m.
+(0800 GMT).
+It destroyed a 30,000-bpd alkylation unit that uses hydrofluoric acid to process refined products.
+Had the acid caught fire, it could have resulted in a vapor cloud that can damage the skin, eyes and lungs of nearby residents.

+Before the fire, the refinery had suffered from years of financial struggles, forcing it to slash worker benefits and scale back capital projects to save cash.
+It went through a bankruptcy process last year to reduce its debt, but its difficulties continued as its cash on hand dwindled even after emerging from bankruptcy in August.

 Reporting By Jarrett Renshaw; editing by Christian Schmollinger